By: Team T16-04 Since: Aug 2019 Licence: MIT

 3.10.1.
 Implementation

-The undo/redo mechanism is facilitated by VersionedGuiltTrip
+The undo/redo mechanism is facilitated by VersionedGuiltTrip.

 Additionally, it implements the following operations: